Anikesh-Github/RubicsCube-Solver/README.md

 ## How it works
 A cube is considered solved when each side is uniquely one color.
 Our program is given six 9-length strings of randomised characters that represent each face of the rubik's cube.
 Each letter is capitalised and symbolizes a color.
 Our solver proceeds to parse the input into two structures: a structure tracking the corners and a structure tracking the middle edges.
 Next, the program uses various algorithms to solve the cube systemically from first layer to second to third layer.
 Finally, the program output a list of steps that will solve the cube.
-On average, the program takes approximately 150 moves for a complete solution.
+On average, the program takes approximately 150 moves for a complete solution

 Moves are shown in the following picture: